Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

 Because $|u_i|>0$ for each $i>0$, none of the $(s_i)_{i>0}$ appears in the sequence $(s_{i,j})_{i\geq 0,j\in J_i}$.
-Note that condition (5) on the choice of $v_{i+1}u_{i+1}$ ensures that, for each $i\geq 0$, each factor $(s_{i,j})_{j\in J_i}$ is a bad sequence.
+Note that condition~(5) on the choice of $v_{i+1}u_{i+1}$ ensures that, for each $i\geq 0$, each factor $(s_{i,j})_{j\in J_i}$ is a bad sequence.

-This infinite sequence of states $(s_{i,j})_{i\geq 0,j\in J_i}$ can be constructed whenever we are given an unbounded cd-WSTS, and is necessarily \emph{good} due to the wqo.
+This infinite sequence of states $(s_{i,j})_{i\geq 0,j\in J_i}$ can be constructed whenever we are given a trace unbounded cd-WSTS, and is necessarily \emph{good} due to the wqo.
 Our aim will be later to bound the length of its longest bad prefix.
 In order to do so, we need to control this sequence:

-\begin{claim} The sequence $(s_{i,j})_{i\geq 0,j\in J_i}$ is controlled by $(\rho,g^2,t)$. \end{claim} \begin{proof} Since $\mathcal{S}$ is $(\rho,g,t)$-controlled, we can control the accelerated transition sequence that led to a given $s_{i,j}$: first reach $s_i$, and then apply $j$ single step transitions.
+\begin{claim} The sequence $(s_{i,j})_{i\geq 0,j\in J_i}$ is controlled by $(\norm{.},g^2,n)$. \end{claim} \begin{proof} Since $\mathcal{S}$ is $(\norm{.},g,n)$-controlled, we can control the accelerated transition sequence that led to a given $s_{i,j}$: first reach $s_i$, and then apply $j$ single step transitions.
 Formally, put for all $i\geq 0$

 where $|v_{i+1}|$ accounts for the single steps and $|u_{i+1}|$ for the accelerated step in $s_i\rua{v_{i+1}u^\omega_{i+1}}s_{i+1}$; then we have for all $i\geq 0$ and $j\in J_i$